Scholarship of Teaching and Learning for Engineering Laboratories

 This wide-ranging project is trying to link different psychological and educational concepts – goal orientation, group formation, level of inquiry and more – to student learning in lab experiences.
 We are using a mix of methods to answer these questions, including quantitative in-class assessments and qualitative interviews.
 The underlying goal is developing more efficient, interesting and educational experiential learning for everyone.

-ESSAY PROMPT: Total length is ~3 paragraphs.
-1. Tell me about a time you you needed to learn about a completely new topic.
+3. Tell me about a time you you needed to learn about a completely new topic.
 How did you go about doing it?
-2. Explain why you're interested in this project and what you hope to get from it.

-NOTE: Successful applicants to this project will be recruited to the research group during the spring semester and compensated with academic credit.
+NOTE: Successful applicants to this project will be recruited to the research group during the fall or spring semester and compensated with academic credit.
 Full time, paid summer hires will be recruited from within the research group in the spring.

 Name of research group, project, or lab